phelum/CT_Bluetooth/README.md

 The procedure (new method) is:
 a) The /etc/init.d/bluetooth script calls /usr/local/bin/bt.load.
 b) bt.load determines parameters to use and calls the reset program.
+c) The reset program uses /dev/mem or a script to reset the device.
-c) bt.load calls the patchram program.
+d) bt.load calls the patchram program.
-d) patchram opens the serial port and sets the line parameters.
+e) patchram opens the serial port and sets the line parameters.
-e) patchram then downloads the firmware.
+f) patchram then downloads the firmware.
 </pre>